 Temporary Lodging Allowance (TLA)

-When you arrive at Ankara Support Facility, you will be staying in temporary hotel accommodations until you move into permanent housing.
-TLA is an entitlement to partially offset the more-than-normal expenses incurred during occupancy of temporary accommodations.
-Prior to arrival, please work with your sponsor to secure temporary accommodations, which will be in a local hotel.
+When you arrive at Aviano AB, you will be staying in temporary accommodations until you move into permanent quarters.
+TLA is an entitlement to partially offset the more-than-normal expenses incurred during occupancy of temporary lodging.

 Living Quarters Allowance (LQA)

-Civilian employees recruited from the U.S. are required to live in the local community and may be entitled to receive an LQA.
-LQA is in addition to other allowances and, in most instances, covers most of the costs of housing, heat, electricity, trash, water, and sewer services.
-The maximum allowable rate depends on the location of the duty assignment, grade of the employee, and number of dependents living with the employee.
+Civilian employees recruited from the U.S. are required to live in the local community and may be entitled to receive a Living Quarters Allowance (LQA).
+LQA is in addition to other allowances and, in most instances, covers most of the costs of housing, heat, electricity, trash, water, and sewer service.
+The maximum allowable rates depend on the location of the duty assignment, the grade of the employee and how many dependents are living with the employee.

-LQA is a reimbursement based on actual expenses, and adjusted every pay period for changes in the foreign exchange rate.
-For more information on LQA, go to the State Department website.
+It is important for individuals to know that LQA is a reimbursement and based on actual expenses.
+It is adjusted every pay period for changes in monetary exchange rates.
+For more information on LQA please visit the State Department website.

 Financing Your Up-Front Move-In Cost

 All service military members are entitled to a 100 percent advance of required up-front rent payments and security deposits.
-Service members must repay the advanced rent in 12 monthly payments.
-You may request repayment of a security deposit over $500 suspended until termination of the rental contract.
-Upon termination of the contract you will be required to repay the full amount of the security advance.
+Service members must pay back the advanced rent in 12 monthly payments.
+They may request to have repayment of the security deposits over $500 suspended until termination of the rental contract.
+Upon termination of the contract the member is required to repay the full amount of the security advance.

 The MHO will assist you in completing the required paperwork to begin processing your rent advance.
-For specific questions about the program, please contact the base Financial Services Office, 39th Financial Services, Incirlik AB, DSN 314-676-8114.
+For specific questions about the program, please contact the base Financial Services Office at DSN 314-632-7409 or 2444.